pokt-network/pocket-core/doc/specs/application-auth-token.md

 > type: `string`

-The application will sign a hash of the `message` property within this token with the specified `appPubKey` and corresponding private key.
+The `Application` will sign a hash of a marshalled AAT structure where all the fields are populated with the exception of the `Signature` itself.
+The resultant `Signature` is the one that's populated in the `AAT`.

 ### applicationPublicKey